pyserve/MetaLLAMA3Chatbot-conversational-AI-chatbot/README.md

 - Install react libraries --> `npm install`
 - Run the Django server --> `python manage.py runserver`
 - Run the React frontend server --> `npm start`
+- Create Access Token from Hugging Face and Paste this token as value to HUGGING_FACE variable in settings.py inside metacode folder.
 - Open the browser and open http://localhost:3000